Movin' On Without You: Ayumi Hamasaki version

-In November 2014, Universal Music Japan announced that there would be a tribute album to Utada's musical works, with their songs covered by a variety of musicians.
+In November 2014, Universal Music Japan announced a tribute album to Utada's musical works, with their songs covered by a variety of musicians.
 During the time of the announcement, however, no specific artists were mentioned and this caused public speculation.
-It was then announced through AramaJapan.com that the artists had been unveiled for the project, the final list including singer-songwriter Ayumi Hamasaki.
-When the track list was announced, it was revealed that Hamasaki had covered "Movin' on Without You".
+It was then announced through AramaJapan.com that the artists had been unveiled for the project, now titled Utada Hikaru no Uta, and that the final list included singer-songwriter Ayumi Hamasaki.
+When the track list was announced, it was revealed that Hamasaki had covered "Movin' On Without You".

-Hamasaki's version was produced by Moroccan producer and his team RedOne, who had collaborated with Hamasaki on her track "XOXO" from her 2014 album Colours.
-The song's composition ditches the disco and house music style from Utada's version and creates a more modern electronic dance music "twist".
-Villa commented "She's no stranger to the dance floor and easily finds her footing among the beats.
+Hamasaki's version was produced by Moroccan producer RedOne and his team, who had previously collaborated with Hamasaki on her track "XOXO" from her 2014 album Colours.
+The song's composition departs from the disco and house music style of Utada's version in favor of a more modern electronic dance music "twist".
+Lucas Villa of AXS commented that Hamasaki is "no stranger to the dance floor and easily finds her footing among the beats.
 The queens of J-Pop collide on this sleek remake."
 Eventually, the song was released as a promotional single from the compilation album on December 9, 2014, by Universal Japan.

 The cover version received favorable reception from most music critics.
 Bradley Stern from MuuMuse was particularly positive towards the collaboration, stating "Happily, the result sounds exactly like something you might expect to hear on one of Ayu's Ayu-mi-x Euro-dance compilations.
 It's surging, non-stop nostalgic throwback — for both artists involved, really."
 Because Hamasaki's version was released only as a digital download, it was ineligible to chart on the Oricon Singles Chart, but charted on the Japan Billboard charts.
 The song peaked at number thirty-six on the Japan Hot 100 chart.

 Commercials and other versions

-During the release of the single, it had a tie-in as the Japanese advertising single for the Nissan Terrano, which became their first commercial singles for the advert.
+During the release of the single, it had a tie-in as the Japanese advertising jingle for the Nissan Terrano, which became Utada's first commercial singles for the advert.
 A demo version of the single was featured on Utada's 15th anniversary album First Love; "Automatic" still remains unreleased.